-- Building relationships with health, education and social care partners and other partners so that they and the VSH understand the support available to LAC and previously-LAC. - Promoting the educational achievement of LAC and previously-LAC at the school; this includes those that left care through adoption, special guardianship or child arrangement orders or were adopted from state care outside England and Wales. - Acting as the main contact for social services and the education department. - Promoting a culture of high expectations and aspirations. - Ensuring LAC are involved in setting their own targets. - Advising staff on teaching strategies for LAC. - Ensuring that LAC are prioritised for additional support. - Leading on how the child's personal education plan (PEP) is developed and used in school to ensure the child's progress towards targets is monitored. - Liaising with the SENCO to ensure all pupil needs are met. - Working with the child's VSH and social worker to develop and implement their PEP. - Working with the headteacher to submit an annual report to the governing board, which details the progress of all LAC and previously-LAC.
+- Building relationships with health, education and social care partners and other partners so that they and the VSH understand the support available to LAC and previously-LAC. - Promoting the educational achievement of LAC and previously-LAC at the school; this includes those that left care through adoption, special guardianship or child arrangement orders or were adopted from state care outside England and Wales. - Acting as the main contact for social services and the DfE. - Promoting a culture of high expectations and aspirations. - Ensuring LAC are involved in setting their own targets. - Advising staff on teaching strategies for LAC. - Ensuring that LAC are prioritised for relevant additional support. - Leading on how the child's personal education plan (PEP) is developed and used in school to ensure the child's progress towards targets is monitored. - Liaising with the SENCO to ensure all pupil needs are met. - Working with the child's VSH and social worker to develop and implement their PEP. - Working with the VSH to discuss how funding can be used to support the child's progress and meet the needs identified in their PEP. - Working with the headteacher to submit an annual report to the governing board, which details the progress of all LAC and previously-LAC.